frequency-chain/frequency/designdocs/delegation.md

 ### dApp Developer pays for existential deposit
 One alternative to allow for account creation at no cost to the End User was the dApp developer MSA sends an existential deposit to the account to create it.
 We decided against this option for a number of reasons.
-1. It could create a potential for abuse and token loss by those creating numerous fake accounts and then removing the dApp Signing Key as a delegate.
+1. It could create a potential for abuse and token loss by those creating numerous fake accounts and then removing the dApp Public Key as a delegate.
 2. We have the ability not to require an existential deposit, and felt this to be a better option in this particular case.

 ### End user pays to announce, with no possibility of delegating